 Enter the username and password of the user for the target system.

-N.B.
-Use domain\username if authenticating with an Active Directory account
+Use the format domain\username if authenticating with an Active Directory account

 Comments